maxmmyron/os/REPORT.md

 ## 5. Conclusions

-This lab was a helpful introduction into how scheduler and processes are stored and executed in an operating system.
+This lab was a helpful introduction to how schedulers and processes are stored and executed in an operating system.
 I was able to use this opportunity to learn more about low-level, x86-specific events that occur when it comes to processes.
 For example, I was able to learn more about the Programmable Interval Timer, which is crucial in halting the executing of a process on the CPU and relinquishing the CPU back to the scheduler if a process doesn't finish in time.

-I did encounter a few challenges while implementing this scheduler, which primarily came due to lack of experience with x86 hardware, as well unfamiliarity with process contexts:
+I did encounter a few challenges while implementing this scheduler, which primarily came due to a lack of experience with x86 hardware, as well as unfamiliarity with process contexts:
-1. **time slice expiration**: It was difficult to figure out how to implement a round-robin scheduler such that a process function would be halted once a time-slice was used up.
-I found that timer interrupts generated by the PIT hardware on the CPU was the defacto way of interrupting this execution
+1. **time slice expiration**: It was difficult to figure out how to implement a round-robin scheduler such that a process function would be halted once a time slice was used up.
+I found that timer interrupts generated by the PIT hardware on the CPU were the defacto way of interrupting this execution
 2. **ready queue**: I initially tried implementing a ready *array* in order to hold the processes that were ready for execution.
 I found array index management a bit cumbersome; I instead decided that the small amount of extra overhead for a proper FIFO queue struct would be worth it in the long run.
 3. **round-robin algorithm**: the algorithm, while extremely simple by itself, took a bit of thinking to implement in C.

 I enjoyed putting together this lab.
-It was a great excuse to dive deep into C, process handling in Linux-based operating systems, hardware interrupts, and how assembly interops with C and the CPU.
+It was a great excuse to dive deep into C, process handling in Linux-based operating systems, hardware interrupts, and how assembly instructions interop with C and the CPU.